-The global sales enablement market was worth $989 million in 2020.
-Experts project that number will grow to $3.1 billion by 2026 – a 17.4% compound annual growth rate.
+The global sales enablement market is estimated to be worth around 2.4 billion dollars, with experts projecting that number will grow to $11 billion by 2032.
 Why are businesses in every industry all over the world prioritizing sales enablement like never before?

-When done right, sales enablement is a surefire way to ensure all of your revenue teams, including marketing, sales, and customer success, have the tools, content, and resources they need to improve customer engagement and drive more sales.
+When done right, sales enablement is a foolproof way to ensure all of your revenue teams, including marketing, sales, and customer success, have the tools, content, and resources they need to uplevel customer engagement and drive more revenue.

-Not convinced?
-These 16 sales enablement statistics will blow your mind.
+Not quite convinced?
+These 16 sales enablement statistics may change your mind.

-B2B selling is hard.
-Today’s B2B buyers are similar to B2C buyers in that they want you to treat them as individual people with unique interests.
-Your ability to close a sale is dependent on your ability to deliver a relevant, personalized, and engaging sales experience that adds value for your buyer at every stage of their journey.
+Today’s B2B buyers are similar to B2C in that they expect companies to treat them as individual people with unique interests.
+Your ability to close a sale relies on your ability to deliver a personalized and engaging buyer experience that adds value at every stage of the journey.
 Did you know:

 Example 1: A popular meal-kit company continues to send you promotional offers for first-time customers when you’ve been an active subscriber for years.

-Example 2: The above-mentioned meal-kit company’s competitor sends you targeted content and offers including a listicle of their top 10 gluten-free meal recommendations because you indicated you have celiac disease in a quiz hosted on their website.
+Example 2: A competitor of the meal-kit company sends you targeted content, including a list of their top 10 gluten-free meal recommendations because you previously indicated you have celiac disease in a quiz hosted on their website.

 Which company’s service are you more likely to subscribe to moving forward?

-52% of customers expect offers to always be personalized – up from 49% in 2019.
-A sales enablement platform with AI-powered, guided selling capabilities can help your marketers, sellers, and customer success teams provide buyers with the right content and promotions at the right time, every time.
-With actionable insights, you can also track how buyers are engaging with that content (e.g. how long they viewed it, how many times, and whether or not it helped move the deal forward) to help you optimize your content marketing strategy and determine the next best sales action.
+52% of customers expect offers to always be personalized.
+A sales enablement platform with AI-powered, guided selling capabilities can help your marketers, sellers, and customer success teams provide buyers with the right content and promotions at the right time in their journey.
+The actionable insights allow revenue teams to understand how buyers engage with their content (e.g. how long they viewed it, how many times, and whether or not it helped move the deal forward), optimize their marketing strategy, and determine the next best sales action.

-According to Gartner, today’s B2B buyers spend only 17% of the buyer journey meeting with potential suppliers.
-And moving forward, 80% of those sales interactions between suppliers and buyers will occur in digital channels.
+According to a 2020 Gartner report, sales reps have roughly 5% of a customer’s time during their B2B buying journey.
+And moving forward, 80% of sales interactions between suppliers and buyers will occur in digital channels.

 Today’s buyers have a lot of content and information at their fingertips.
 Because of that, they’re relying less on sellers to get them through the buying process and more on marketing.

-Mediafly’s sales enablement platform allows marketers to host and manage all of the content on their website and sales application in one place.
-With the ability to leverage the same tools and content that sellers do in later sales stages, marketers can ensure they provide a personalized, value-added experience in the early stages of a buyer’s self-guided research.
+A sales enablement platform allows marketers to host and manage all of the content on their website and sales application in one place.
+With the ability to leverage the same tools and content as sellers, marketers can ensure they provide a personalized, value-added experience in the early stages of a buyer’s self-guided research.

-When buyers understand the value your product or service can bring early in their journey, deal velocity accelerates and average order value grows.
-In fact, 84% of business buyers are more likely to buy from sales reps that understand their goals.
+When buyers understand the business value of your offer, deals close faster at higher average order values (AOV).
+84% of business buyers are more likely to buy from sales reps that understand their goals.
 That’s likely why 87% of high-growth companies take a value-based approach to sales.

-A wide receiver won’t know what route to run when the play isn’t effectively communicated to him.
-A guitarist doesn’t know what chords to strum if she doesn’t know what song to play.
-And a sales rep won’t win a deal if she doesn’t know where to find the right content and how to use it.
-Unfortunately:
+Would a wide receiver know what route to run without direction from their coach?
+Could a guitarist play the chords of a song if they had never heard it before?
+Similarly, a sales rep can not win a deal if they don’t know where to find the right content or how to use it.

 Traditional, classroom-style sales training isn’t enough.
 A sales enablement platform integrated with a learning management system (LMS) can help you provide regular, on-demand sales coaching and training exercises to continuously improve the skills of your revenue teams.